MustafaMaged/Steam-games-reviews/README.md

 Process games reviews on steam with EMR cluster, and load it to amazon s3

 ## How to run:
-This is the cluste I used for this project
+This is the cluster I used for this project
 ```
 aws emr create-cluster \
 --name mussa_cluster \